 - Orders are taken monthly only.
-Menus can be found on our website. - Packed lunches should be sent to the school with the child. - In case of a forgotten lunch, the parent should drop the lunch off in the front office (prior to 10:45 a.m.) - Extra lunches are very limited and may not be available.
-Parents need to call before 9:00 a.m. if lunch has been forgotten and one cannot be dropped off. - If a parent is unable to bring a lunch for the student, a lunch and a drink will be provided at the daily price.
-Forgotten lunches will be billed and payment due the following school day. - Students are not permitted to charge lunches. - Credit cannot be issued for absence or school events.
+Menus can be found on our website. - Packed lunches should be sent to the school with the child. - In case of a forgotten lunch, the parent should drop the lunch off in the front office (prior to 10:45 a.m.) - Extra lunches will not be available. - Students are not permitted to charge lunches. - Credit cannot be issued for absence or school events.
 There are NO refunds.